ArekSredzki/bits/_posts/2017-02-01-behaviour-specific-scenarios.md

 ---
 layout: post
 title: "Behaviour Specific Scenarios"
-description: "A definition of target scenarios, in which candidate control/planning systems will be evaluated."
+description: "A definition of target scenarios, in which candidate control/planning systems will be evaluated for tuning specific edge cases."
 tags: [control, simulation]
 ---

 In order to effectively design control and planning systems for an agent, we must clearly define the scenarios in which it will be evaluated and proven to be stable.
-What is described below is a comprehensive test suite and will likely be refined
+What is described below is a comprehensive test suite and will likely be refined.

 ## Generic obstacle scenario classes
 - $$a$$ No obstacles